ibm-cloud-architecture/terraform-openshift4-aws/README.md

 3. Prepare the DNS

-   OpenShift requires a valid DNS doamin, you can get one from AWS Route53 or using existing domain and registrar.
+   OpenShift requires a valid DNS domain, you can get one from AWS Route53 or using existing domain and registrar.
+The DNS must be registered as a Public Hosted Zone in Route53.

 4. Prepare AWS Account Access